 Many hours every day were spent talking and learning around the fire.

 I knew going into the forest that I was stepping way out of my comfort zone!
 It had been decades since I had “roughed it” and as I told the group on our first day together – I have long been a creature of comfort.
 I tend to avoid the cold, the wet and the bugs.
-Unlike Louise my knife skills outside my kitchen have never been used and while I consider myself a great cook, I have cut myself often.
+My knife skills outside my kitchen have never been used and while I consider myself a great cook, I have cut myself often.
 I also bump into things on a regular basis and am considered a klutz.
 I think it is because I am always in my head, thinking deeply about teaching, learning, and relationships.
 I am always coming up with visions and ideas.
 In the forest I heeded Jon’s words and got out of my head.
 I became mindful of my surroundings and took on challenges carefully.
 I listened with deep consideration to what I was being taught by those more knowledgeable than myself.
 I used a bow saw, whittled with a knife and tied knots.
 I came out of the forest more confident of my capacity to learn new things and more aware of my surroundings, especially the natural ones.

 In the three decades I have spent teaching others to teach, my commitment has always been to create a respectful and caring learning environment.
 I know now, since my forest days, that the greatest learning environment of all is outside the confines of four walls and a roof.
 I took a 45-minute walk this morning through my local forest.
 I could see the forest for the trees.
 I could hear the birds clearer than before.
 During my walk I thought about this blog post and how my time in the forest at Camp Tawingo has changed me.
 I am not afraid of rain, cold, bugs or tools anymore because I am knowledgeable and am prepared.
 I accept that I still have so much to learn and look forward to many more opportunities to spend time outdoors with more knowledgeable others.
 I know that if I am to continue to teach, I must continue to learn.
 Maya Angelou’s words are resonating with me this week.